-We face various legal and operational risks and uncertainties associated with being based in and having our operations primarily in China and the complex and evolving PRC laws and regulations.
-The PRC government has significant authority to exert influence on the ability of a China-based company, like us, to conduct its business, accept foreign investments or be listed on an exchange in the United States or other foreign countries outside of China.
+We face various legal and operational risks and uncertainties associated with being based in and having our operations primarily in Mainland China and the complex and evolving PRC laws and regulations.
+The PRC government has significant oversight and discretion over the conduct of our business and as such may intervene in or influence our operations at any time, which could result in a material change in our operations and/or the value of our ADSs.
+The PRC government has recently published new policies that significantly affected certain industries, and we cannot rule out the possibility that it will release regulations or policies regarding the industry where we operate, which could adversely affect our business, financial condition and results of operations.
+The PRC government also has significant authority to exert influence on the ability of a China-based company, like us, to conduct its business, accept foreign investments or be listed on an exchange in the United States or other foreign countries outside of China.
 For example, we face risks associated with regulatory approvals on offerings conducted overseas by and foreign investment in China-based issuers, the use of VIEs, anti-monopoly regulatory actions, and oversight on cybersecurity and data privacy.
-Trading in our securities may be prohibited under the Holding Foreign Companies Accountable Act ("HFCAA") if the PCAOB is unable to adequately inspect audit documentation located in China.
-The inability of the PCAOB to conduct inspections deprives our investors with the benefits of the PCAOB's oversight of our auditor through such inspections.
-As a result, our ADSs may be delisted under the HFCAA.
-The delisting of our ADSs, or the threat of their being delisted, may materially and adversely affect the value of your investment.
 Also, the PRC governmental authorities have recently indicated an intent to exert more oversight and control over offerings that are conducted overseas and/or foreign investment in China-based issuers.
 Any such action could result in a material adverse change in our operations and the value of our ADSs, significantly limit or completely hinder our ability to offer or continue to offer securities to investors.
-In addition, implementation-D. Risk Factors-Risks Related to Doing Business in Mainland China and Hong Kong."
+In addition, implementation of industry-wide regulations directly targeting our operations could cause the value of our securities to significantly decline.
+See "Item 3.
+Key Information-D. Risk Factors-Risks Related to Doing Business in Mainland China and Hong Kong."